 Miyazaki’s Forest People

 In this third volume, Miyazaki introduces the Forest People, a group of major significance to the world of Nausicaä.
-The noble ancestors of the marginalized and shunned wormhandlers and a secretive tribe, the Forest People have chosen to abandon fire and civilization to reside within the Sea of Corruption.
+The noble ancestors of the marginalized and shunned wormhandlers, the Forest People have chosen to abandon fire and civilization to reside within the Sea of Corruption.
 They have adapted their way of life and their technologies to live quietly within a toxic and hostile environment, depending entirely upon the insects of the forest for their shelter, food, and clothing.

 The Tragic Nature of War